 The Roaming Parkers are just back from a whirlwind tour of Greece, complete with travel travails, midnight adventures, fabulous food, ancient ruins, beaches, museums, and mountains!
 Check out some of the places we’ve been and stay tuned for a bunch of blogging about Greece!

 One thing that was somewhat surprising about our trip to Greece was the pervasiveness of graffiti.
 Everywhere we went, people had taken it upon themselves to decorate the spaces around them.
-The only places that were mostly free of graffiti were the A-list archaeological sites – places that were gated and guarded, and places that were brand new like the […]
+The only places that were mostly free of graffiti were the A-list archaeological sites – places that were gated and guarded, and places that […]

 Pain is temporary but Glory is forever – so the saying goes.
 Some years ago, before I’d ever visited and hiked at the battlefield at Shiloh Tennessee, people had told me that they could feel the spirits of the men who’d died there.
-I thought that was a bunch of malarkey, just people feeling what they wanted to feel but […]
+I thought that was a bunch of malarkey, just people feeling what […]